u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/barcode/setup/software.rst

 proper authorization.
 You must pay the International Article Numbering Association a fee in exchange for an EAN code sequence.

-Still, as Odoo supports any string as a barcode, you can always define your own barcode format for internal use.
+Still, as Thrive Bureau ERP supports any string as a barcode, you can always define your own barcode format for internal use.